-Found in 13 Collections and/or Records:
+Found in 18 Collections and/or Records:

 This collection comprises materials donated by the family of trumpeter and band leader Al Hirt documenting his musical career between 1959 and 1977.
 It includes programs and brochures, scripts, photographs, correspondence, fan mail, business papers and press clippings.

 Antonia Compass was the third wife of jazz clarinetist, Alphonse Picou.
 This small collection of her personal papers from 1942-1961 includes incoming correspondence addressed to both Antonia and Alphonse Picou, financial and legal documents for several properties that she owned (including Picou’s Bar) as well as some personal documents.
 Of note is a letter from Lizzie Miles addressed to “Tony” (Antonia) and “Pic” (Alphonse).

 The collection contains newspaper clippings, fliers, posters, programs and other publicity materials, along with photographs, books, test pressings of O.D.J.B. records, correspondence and sheet music.
 The collection also includes five scrapbooks, created by Nick LaRocca.

 The collection consists of materials related to Kelly’s music career and his career in music industry sales from 1923-1982.
 It includes scrapbook pages, clippings, correspondence, telegrams, photographs and some ephemeral material.
 Most of the telegrams were sent from listeners to the Buddies Blue Melody Boys via Radio WFAA in Dallas, Texas, however several personal telegrams can be found interspersed throughout Series II of the collection.